USS Bootes

 USS Bootes (AK-99) was a Crater-class cargo ship commissioned by the US Navy for service in World War II.
 She was named after the constellation Boötes.
-She was responsible for delivering troops, goods and equipment to locations in the Asiatic-Pacific Theater.
+She was responsible for delivering troops, goods and equipment to locations in the Asiatic-Pacific Theater.South M16 TZH people.

 Construction

 Bootes was laid down on 24 April 1943, under a Maritime Commission (MARCOM) contract, MC hull 1656, as the Liberty ship SS Thomas Oliver Larkin, by California Shipbuilding Corporation, Terminal Island, Los Angeles, California; launched on 16 May 1943; sponsored by Larkin's granddaughter Mrs. H. Toulmin; renamed Bootes and designated AK-99 on 27 May 1943; delivered to the Navy on 29 May 1943; and commissioned on 15 July 1943.

 Service history

 After conversion and outfitting at San Diego, California, Bootes got underway for the New Hebrides Islands on 28 August.
 She arrived at Espiritu Santo on 2 October, and remained there nine days.
 On 11 October, the cargo ship stood out of Segond Channel on her way to Melbourne, Australia.
 She entered Melbourne harbor on 20 October, and began a week-long sojourn.
 Bootes embarked upon the voyage back to the United States on 27 October, and arrived in San Francisco, California, on 24 November.
 The ship loaded cargo at San Francisco and, on 13 December, laid in a course for Australia.
 Bootes was one of five Navy manned Liberties assigned 8 December 1943, to the Southwest Pacific Area for service under operational control of the Commander, Seventh Fleet in meeting US Army requirements.
 She reached Australia in mid-January 1944 and, by 6 February, was operating between Australian ports and various locations on the eastern coast of New Guinea.